marcfager/nspanel-mf/README.md

 - Fixed so that the weather symbol for sunny after sunset is clear-night
 - Added Home.text1 and Home.text2 with a small font to the lower right corner of the Home page.
 I use them to display the fuel/charging state and ranges of our cars.

+## Breaking changes (latest revision 2022-01-19)
+Component numbering changed as the old navigation hotspots have been removed.
+Affects Music and Light page.

 ## TODO
 Somewhat in a priority order: